onnx/onnx-mlir/README.md

 cmake >= 3.15.4
 ninja >= 1.10.2
 ```
+GCC can be found [here](https://gcc.gnu.org/install/), or if you have [Homebrew](https://docs.brew.sh/Installation), you can use `brew install gcc`.
+To check what version of gcc you have installed, run `gcc --version`.

+The instructions to install libprotoc can be found [here](http://google.github.io/proto-lens/installing-protoc.htm).
+Or alternatively, if you have Homebrew, you can run `brew install protobuf`.
+To check what version you have installed, run `protoc --version`.

+Cmake can be found [here](https://cmake.org/download/).
+However, to use Cmake, you need to follow the "How to Install For Command Line Use" tutorial, which can be found in Cmake under Tools>How to Install For Command Line Use.
+To check which version you have, you can either look in the desktop version under CMake>About, or run `cmake --version`.

+The instructions for installing Ninja can be found [here](https://ninja-build.org/).
+Or, using Homebrew, you can run `brew install ninja`.
+To check the version, run `ninja --version`.

 At any point in time, ONNX MLIR depends on a specific commit of the LLVM project that has been shown to work with the project.
 Periodically the maintainers
 need to move to a more recent LLVM level.
 Among other things, this requires that the commit string in utils/clone-mlir.sh be updated.
 A consequence of
 making this change is that the TravisCI build will fail until the Docker images that contain the prereqs are rebuilt.
 There is a GitHub workflow that rebuilds